gdifiore/libshotscope/docs/terrain.md

 The terrain system provides a flexible interface for simulating golf ball interactions with varying ground conditions.
 The `TerrainInterface` abstraction allows for custom terrain implementations including flat surfaces, slopes, heightmaps, and procedurally generated landscapes.

+## Choosing Between TerrainInterface and GroundProvider

+The library provides two interfaces for customizing ground behavior.
+Choose based on whether you need elevation changes:

+### TerrainInterface

+Use when you need 3D terrain:
+- Elevation changes (hills, slopes, elevated greens)
+- Varying surface normals for realistic slope physics
+- Direct control over height, normal vector, and surface properties at any position

+### GroundProvider

+Use for flat terrain with varying materials:
+- Different surface properties at different positions (fairway, rough, green)
+- Simpler implementation - only surface properties, no geometric calculations
+- Backward compatibility with existing code

+Note: `GroundProvider` is internally wrapped in a `TerrainProviderAdapter` that assumes flat terrain.
+The height comes from the surface properties, and the normal is always vertical.
+For sloped terrain, use `TerrainInterface`.

 ## Quick Start

 For flat terrain (backward compatible with existing code):